AppSignal for PHP configuration options

 Description

-To not set any headers, explicitly set the resource attribute value to an empty array.
+To configure AppSignal to not store any HTTP response headers, explicitly set the config value to an empty array.

 send_function_parameters